-Working on any interactive product, designers have to find the way of communication which will correspond to users’ expectations and will be helpful for effective interactions.
-In many cases, this way of communication is presented with mascots: images, usually personified, which in most cases represent the brand, product or service identity and therefore become its symbolic convention via all the application or website as well as the branded items and promotional activities.
+Working on any interactive product, designers have to find a way of communication which will correspond to users’ expectations and will be helpful for effective interactions.
+In many cases, this way of communication is presented with mascots: images, usually personified, which in most cases represent the brand, product, or service identity and therefore become its symbolic convention via all the applications or websites as well as the branded items and promotional activities.

-One of our previous articles was devoted to the power of mascots in establishing an effective brand strategy.
-The business practice of successful companies shows that thoughtfully designed mascot in some cases can work even better than product endorsement with the help of a famous person.
-Mascots can reflect any traits of character, follow any style needed for product positioning and communicate with the customer via the wide set of visual techniques.
-They push the limits of personification and give the chance to create the unexpected combinations of elements or make fantastic and non-existing characters alive.
+One of our previous articles was devoted to the mascots in establishing an effective brand strategy.
+The business practice of successful companies shows that thoughtfully designed mascot in some cases can work even better than product endorsements with the help of a famous person.
+Mascots can reflect any traits of character, follow any style needed for product positioning, and communicate with the customer via a wide set of visual techniques.
+They push the limits of personification and give the chance to create unexpected combinations of elements or make fantastic and non-existing characters alive.

 Today we would like to show you the practical case of applying a mascot in UI design by the example of Toonie Alarm.
 We have already shown a case study on the general concept of user interface design for this app and this time the story is continued with Toonie, a funny bird that goes with the user all around the app.

 Designing a mascot for UI of the simple and entertaining alarm application for iPhones.